darioteixeira/passmaker/README.md

 All word lists obey the following rules:

- - No word must be more than ten characters in length.
+ - No word may be more than ten characters in length.

  - The edit distance between any two words **within the same category** must be at least **two** using the Levenshtein-Damerau measure.
 This enables the